coq/coq/doc/sphinx/proof-engine/tactics.rst

             Fail simple apply H.

-      Because it reasons modulo a limited amount of conversion, :tacn:`simple apply` fails quicker than :tacn:`apply` and it is then well-suited for uses in user-defined tactics that backtrack often.
+      Because it reasons modulo a limited amount of conversion, :tacn:`simple apply` fails faster than :tacn:`apply` and it is thus well-suited for use in user-defined tactics that backtrack often.
 Moreover, it does not traverse tuples as :tacn:`apply` does.